sotapoppin/sotapoppin/README.md

 I'm Sota, a second year computer science student at Northeastern University.
 I'm always interested in new projects and am currently looking for Co-op opportunities.
 Find more info about me on [LinkedIn](https://www.linkedin.com/in/sota-shimizu-129454348) or reach out at shimizu.s@northeastern.edu

 ## Current projects
+- Pocket Pantry, a mobile app that allows users to request and share small food items from their pantries!
 - LeBirthTracker, a web-app designed to see how LeBron was doing on your birthday!

 ## Technologies I know